appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ![Screenshot nine](/img/redshift-appsmith-9.png)

 In the Add users screen give the User a name, for instance, `appsmith\_user-1`.
-Check both the AWS credential type: Access Key and Password.
+Check both the AWS credential type: access Key and Password.
 Assign a custom password for the console.
 Click `Next: Permissions`.

 ![Screenshot ten](/img/redshift-appsmith-10.png)